What is the Infant Industry Argument?

 An infant industry is a term used in economics to describe an industry that is in its early stages of development.
 In other words, an infant industry is a newly established industry.
-Therefore, infant industries lack the experience to compete effectively against established competitors abroad.
+Therefore, infant industries lack the experience and size to compete effectively against established competitors abroad.
 An infant industry is characterized by a lack of efficiency, competitiveness, and a high vulnerability to sudden market changes.

 Rationale Behind the Infant Industry Argument

-The main rationale behind the infant industry argument is that new industries require protection because they lack the economies of scale that the other competitors possess.
+The main rationale behind the infant industry argument is that new industries require protection because they lack the economies of scale that competitors possess.
 Infant industries lack the capabilities to leverage their existing production and require protection until they can acquire similar economies of scale.

 In addition, there are various other reasons behind the infant industry argument:

 - To promote national security and reduce reliance on production from abroad